 Public housing was established by the federal government to provide decent and safe rental housing for eligible low-income families, the elderly, and persons with disabilities.

-Public housing comes in all sizes and types, from scattered single family houses to duplexes and apartments.
-The Department of Housing Services (DHS) is the owner of many single and multi-family Public Housing units throughout Washington County.
+Public housing comes in all sizes and types, from scattered single-family houses to duplexes and apartments.
+The Department of Housing Services is the owner of many single and multi-family Public Housing units throughout Washington County.

 Who is eligible

 Public housing is limited to low-income families and individuals.
-The DHS determines eligibility based on:
+The Department of Housing Services determines eligibility based on: